About

 About Living Arts Press™

-This work was not born out of efficiency, innovation, or a desire to “fix” homeschooling.
-It grew slowly, from lived experience—watching how easily good intentions become heavy, and how quickly fear can replace confidence when education is treated as a performance rather than a long, faithful work.
+Instead, it grew slowly from lived experience—watching how easily good intentions become heavy, and how quickly fear can replace confidence when education is treated as a performance rather than a long, faithful work.

 At its heart, Living Arts Press™ is a place of return: a return to clarity, to rest, and to the conviction that formation unfolds best when it is not rushed.